dmitrybor/virtual-thread-demonstrator/README.md

 # Virtual Thread Demonstrator

-This repository contains code and deployment scrips for performance test environment that compares the performance of a web application using classic platform threads.
+This repository contains code and deployment scripts for performance test environment that compares the performance of a web application using classic platform threads.

 ## Test Environment